J-Lentz/iwgtk/README.md

 every desktop session by enabling the `iwgtk.service` unit.

 ### Configuration
-Icon colors can be customized by editing the application's config file.
-The system-wide config file is located at `/etc/iwgtk.conf`.
-This file can be copied to `~/.config/iwgtk.conf` if desired, in which case the system-wide config file will be ignored.
-For further instructions, please refer to the comments in `iwgtk.conf`.
+Icon colors and other options can be customized by editing the application's configuration file.
+The system-wide configuration file is located at `/etc/iwgtk.conf`.
+This file can be copied to `~/.config/iwgtk.conf` if desired, in which case the system-wide configuration file will be ignored.
+For further instructions, please see `man 5 iwgtk` and refer to the comments in `iwgtk.conf`.

 ## Dependencies